Acceptance, Courage and Wisdom

 Hara hara mahadev!

-What is the Negativity Bias and How do I Work With it?
+What is the negativity bias, and how do I work with it?

 The negativity bias is part of our system wired to pay more attention to things we perceive as negative than to what we perceive as positive.
 Evolutionarily this is brilliant because it keeps us alive.